danofames/danofames.github.com/_posts/2011-08-02-the-write-stuff.md

 title: the write stuff
 ---

-Many a developer looking to improve the front-end peformance of a site has found there way to the worst performing block of code on the site:
+Many a developer looking to improve the front-end peformance of a site has found their way to the worst performing block of code on the site:

 {% highlight html %}
 <div class="adblock">